MyHub.ai on the ATmosphere

 • and everything else in your private knowledge library you make accessible to it.

-Individual users and communities would access these services via what the Three Legged Stool manifesto calls a “Friendly Neighborhood Algorithm Store”, so this project will explore and demonstrate:
+Individual users and communities would access these services via what the Three Legged Stool manifesto calls a “Friendly Neighborhood Algorithm Store”.

 Premium subscriptions

-As mentioned above, with a few features added each Hub will become a "Substack on Steroids", allowing Editors to offer subscribers access to:
+As mentioned above, with a few features added each Hub will become a "Substack on Steroids".
+There are two reasons why it would be better than anything else on the market:

 • everything the Editor read, particularly the resources influencing those finished posts, with the Editor's notes